5th Floor, Hammond Hall, 701 Planetarium Place

 Box 19227, Arlington, TX 76019-0227

-You must decide which grade level and subject you wish to teach.
-This will help your Advisor determine which college and major you should declare.
-UTA is dedicated to making you as marketable as possible upon graduation, so we prepare most of our students for two certifications.
-We offer a variety of certifications in grade level, subjects and supplementals for you to choose from.
+Choose the grade level you wish to teach.
+If you want to teach Grades 4-8, 7-12, or all levels, you will also choose a subject/content area.
+This helps our team determine which college and major you should declare.
+UTA is dedicated to making you as marketable as possible upon graduation, so we offer a variety of certifications in grade level and subjects.

-Your field experiences are critical steps toward your development as a future Educator.
-The opportunity to practice what you have learned during your studies in a real school classroom under the mentorship of a Cooperating Teacher is one of the most valuable components of your Educator preparation.
+Your field experiences are critical steps toward your development as a future educator.
+The opportunity to practice what you have learned during your studies in a real school classroom under the mentorship of a Cooperating Teacher is one of the most valuable components of your educator preparation.
+You will also get trained in the state’s code of ethics.
 For more information, visit Office of Educational Field Experiences.

-Once you have passed all of your certification exams, which includes content, pedagogy and supplemental, you must submit a certification and fingerprinting application and fee to TEA.
-Your certification application will be recommended to TEA for final processing by the Certification Officer once ALL certification requirements have been met.
+Individuals who have passed all their certification exams (which include content, pedagogy, and supplemental) must also submit a certification and fingerprinting application to the Teas Education Agency (TEA) and pay TEA's application fee.
+This certification application will be recommended to the TEA for final processing by the Certification Officer at UTA once all certification requirements have been met.

 UTA students must apply online to gradate during their Clinical Teaching semester, which is the final semester of coursework.
 The online Graduation Application is available from the 12th day of class (4th day in summer) until the mid-semester deadline.